PistonDevelopers/conrod/README.md

 conrod
 ======

-A graph based user interface with Boolean algebra search and flexible panel system written in Rust.
+A graph based user interface with Boolean predicate search and flexible panel system written in Rust.

 Here's an example of the c++ implementation of the nodal UI.